 The second truth is that sales reps, especially the successful ones, already have all the information they need.
 They don’t just have information in their CRM system, they have it in their memory and even on a piece of paper next to their computer.
 They feel that they can be successful at their primary job, sales, with this minimum amount of data.
 And, this allows them to use their limited time for selling, rather than spending hours and hours on data entry.

 Good for them.
 Not good for management.
+It’s why the Sales Operations role ends up spending so much time on this.

 Adoption of manual data entry is a never-ending tug of war